nlepage/templural/README.md

 templural.setLocales('fr_BE') // French (Belgium)
 ```

-or by creating a new template function with a specific locale:
+or by creating a new template function for a specific locale:

 ```js
 import { forLocales } from 'templural'